ByteDev/ByteDev.Reflection/README.md

 ## Usage

-To use any extension methods simply reference the `ByteDev.Reflection` namespace.
+To use any extension methods or type simply reference the `ByteDev.Reflection` namespace.

 Assembly extensions:
 - GetVersion